 OK, Oysters!
 Lets talk about “themm” OYSTERS as we say here in the south, my new-found home 8 short years ago.
 Once again, OYSTERS!!!!
 Yessiree!
 Oysters, on the half shell, oysters straight up, oyster shots, whatever you want to call them!
 Still, RAW oysters, they surely are.
 Yes, the way they should be for us oyster aficionados.
 Gosh we love “themm” oysters!
 Okay waiiiit, my NY is coming out, “those oysters!”
 An emoji should be in place here, with a smile and a little tongue sticking out!

 Compatriots, you already know what my favorite food is…..
 YESSSS, yelllll it out loud with me!
 SEAFOOOD!!!

 But not just SEAFOOD, let’s go in more detail of what I love…..SHELLFISH!

 There are two types of shellfish, crustaceans and mollusks.
 Crustaceans, includes, crab, lobster, shrimp etc…Mollusks include, oysters, clams, mussels and scallops.

-I mean come on, how can anyone look at an oyster and get “grossed out” or “turned off,” as I have often heard people say!
-Usually these are the ones who have never even tried one!
+I mean come on, how can anyone look at an oyster and get “grossed out” or “turned off?” as I have often heard people say!
+And usually these are the ones who have never even tried one!
 I am really, really guilty of getting people to fall in love with them though.
 First, I start with a little bit of pressure (quilt…), “how can you talk if you have never had them, you never even had an oyster?”
 Next, (convincing) “please try it one time, one time!…I wiiiilll stop bothering you if you do, come on pleaseeee,” (Second party)” Okay, hurry up, let me try it, hurry up!”